AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

   7.8.
 Click Update to commit.

 Step 8.
-Configure Aviatrix Customized SNAT function on Aviatrix Spoke Gateway and Spoke HA Gateway for the traffic which is initiated from Cloud Spoke network to on-prem
+Configure Aviatrix Customized SNAT function on Aviatrix Spoke Gateway and Spoke HA Gateway for the traffic which is initiated from cloud spoke network to on-prem
 -------------------------

-This action changes the packet’s source IP address from a Real IP of Cloud instance to a Virtual IP representing Cloud instance.
+This action changes the packet’s source IP address from a Real IP of cloud instance to a Virtual IP representing cloud instance.
+Please refer to `Aviatrix Customized SNAT function doc <https://docs.aviatrix.com/HowTos/gateway.html#customized-snat>`__

 To configure: